emmanuelgjr/2025LLMTop10Mapping/SAMM.md

   - **Verification**:
     - **Security Testing**: Conduct integrity checks on datasets and libraries before use in training or deployment.
   - **Operations**:
-    - **Operational Monitoring**: Monitor for signs of supply chain compromise, such as unusual behavior patterns in LLM outputs.
+    - **Operational Monitoring**: Monitor for signs of supply chain compromise, such as unusual behaviour patterns in LLM outputs.

 ### 4. LLM04:2025 Data and Model Poisoning
 - **Description**: Data and model poisoning involves adversaries introducing malicious data to manipulate model training or outputs.